Get insights.

 4.3 Neutral Emotions

-Neutral wording helps to gain genuine insights.
+Neutral wording helps you gather genuine insights.

 5. Using Scales In Questions